csc-training/openacc/course-material/README.md

 # Instructions for running OpenACC exercises

 All exercises except the MPI labs can be done using the local classroom workstations.
-You may also use the GPU partition of Taito cluster.
+You may also use the [Taito-GPU](https://research.csc.fi/taito-gpu) partition of Taito cluster.

 ## Downloading the exercises